EFontesP90/LLSim5G/README.md

 ## Structure

 Our open-source LLS is wholly programmed in Python language with a modular structure and flow process, according to Fig. 1.
-The first step of the simulation setup is the initialization of the parameters, such as simulation time, resolution, grid size, type and the number of users, the number of TNs, NTNs, and UAVs covering the desired service area, among multiple others, as defined in [SimulationConfiguration](./SimulationConfiguration.pdf).
+The first step is the initialization of the parameters and simulation settings, such as simulation time, resolution, grid size, type and the number of users, mobility models, the number of TNs, NTNs, and UAVs covering the desired service area, among multiple others, as defined in [SimulationConfiguration](./SimulationConfiguration.pdf).
+Once the simulator’s initialization and resource pool selection is finalized, it starts the iterative link computation along the defined simulation time.
+The links are computed among al the available BSs and EDs and subject to the selected link modes, s.t.
+Table I. In the case of D2D, the simulator calculates the D2D link among all the EDs (with the D2D mode enabled) independently of their distance.
+The link computation ends with the resulting SINR for each enabled link.
+Then is executed the link to system abstraction where for each SINR value is estimated the BLER and the Corresponding CQI.

-base stations (BSs), BSs’
- scenarios, and selection of the available modes, according to Table II-A.

 <img src="general/img/SchemeFlow.png" alt="Diagram" width="500">